anthonyjn08/the-recipe-hotspot/README.md

 The recipe detail page opens when users click on a recipe.
 It displays the full recipe details, such as ingredients, instructions and cooking time.
 The image is also displayed and logged in users have ability to like/unlike the recipe and add or view comments.

+### **Add recipe**

+Registered users have the ability to add their own recipes.
+They do this using a form based on the recipe database model.
+Once they have submitted the form the recipe is added to the site for themselves and others to view.

+### **Edit/delete recipe**

+Registered users can also edit or delete their own posted recipes.
+There is a if statement in place to make sure that only the post creator can edit or delete their post.
+Admins/superusers can also delete other users posts but this can only be done through the admin panel.

 ### **Login/Logout/SignUp Pages**

 The login, logout and signup pages use the standard bootstrap/django features.
 The header and footer have been extended to these pages giving them a customised feel and appearance in line with the rest of the site.